dmbarbour/glas/docs/GlasCLI.md

         ValueRef = ModuleRef ComponentPath
         ModuleRef = LocalModule | GlobalModule
-        LocalModule = './' Word
+        LocalModule = './'Word
         GlobalModule = Word
-        ComponentPath = ('.'
-Word)*
+        ComponentPath = ('.'Word)*
         Word = WFrag('-'WFrag)*
-        WFrag = [a-z][a-z0-9]*
+        WFrag = [a-z][a-z0-9]

 A value reference starts by identifying a specific module, local or global.
 Global modules are folders found by searching GLAS_PATH environment variable, while local modules identify files or subfolders within the current working directory.
-The specified module is compiled to a Glas value, then a component value is extracted by following a dotted path (assuming null-terminated labels).
+The specified module is compiled to a Glas value.

+A subcomponent of the module's value may then be indicated by dotted path.
+This path is limited to simple null-terminated text labels.
+There is no attempt to generalize, at least not for the built-in commands.

-User-defined commands may use an extended ValueRef parser.
-However, I caution against sophisticated command-line parameters.
-Better to keep logic in the Glas module system rather than bury it within external scripts as parameters to glas commands.
+User-defined commands can feasibly extended the ValueRef mini-language.
+However, I think it's usually better to put any desired logic into the module system where it's accessible, rather than embedded in external scripts.

 ## Extracting Binaries